 On the menu this week, we’ve had Tuna salad with cilantro-lime dressing which was one of my pregnancy cravings,as shown above, as well as Asian Turkey Lettuce Cups, Portobello mushroom and spinach quiche, Honey Mustard Chicken, Bacon and Avocado Salad, an Indian Chickpea Curry and the star of the season: rhubarb crisp!
 Sooo delicious!

-And that’s the news from this car-accident-and-dead-bees week on the farm!
+And that’s the news from this the-garden-is-done week on the farm!